ElementsProject/lightning/doc/lightningd-config.5.md

 name, including a scheme such as `sqlite3` or `postgres` followed by the connection parameters.

+ **encrypted-hsm**
+If set, you will be prompted to enter a password used to encrypt the `hsm_secret`.
+Note that once you encrypt the `hsm_secret` this option will be mandatory for `lightningd` to start.

 ### Lightning node customization options

  **alias**=*RRGGBB*